...by Kate Jones

 This checkerboarded field of waves hides a secret: 24 five-celled tiles (all different shapes) uniquely patterned with frosted colors.
 All-acrylic construction forms an 11x11 square in 22" black tray.
 Many other designs to solve are contained in its handbook.
 Select silver or gold paired with another color of your choice.
 Designed for sophisticated puzzle solvers and collectors.

 The 166 different shapes of 6 cubes joined, plus 4 unit cubes, are built into a 10x10x10 cube, in a hinged fold-out wood box.
 The pieces are sized to Quintillions and Super Quintillions.
 In fact, they are constructed from the parts of 10 quint sets and at least 4 superquint sets.
 Each piece is carefully tailored to fit easily and smoothly with any other piece, no matter how convoluted the combination.
 Over the years many interesting questions have been proposed for subsets of Hexacube, and for long blocks other than the 10-cube to build from the entire set.
-The owner's manual includes a naming system and one solution to the 10x10x10.
+A 2x3x166 block snaked across our office and down the hall.
+The owner's manual includes a naming system and diagrammed solutions to the 10x10x10.
 Exploring other sizes is up to you.
-When ordering, please allow at least 4 months for Kate to build your Hexacube. $795
+The 35 planar hexacubes plus one non-planar, for example, will nicely fit into a 6x6x6 cube.
+When ordering, please allow at least 4 months for Kate to build your Hexacube. $1295

 BLOCK BY BLOCK®